PRijnbeek/CDM-Vocab-Course/chapter1.md

 - This type of model is called an informatics model
 - The clinical data tables contain clincal concepts in human readible form
 - [This is a patient centric model]
+- The model is now final and will be used as is in the future